pedroslopez/whatsapp-web.js/README.md

 The module is now available on npm! `npm i whatsapp-web.js`

-Please note that Node v12+ is required.
+Please note that Node v16+ is required.

+--QUICK STEPS TO INSTALL NEW VERSION

 ## Example usage